Guide

 Data access statements

-Guidance for researchers on when a data access statement is required and how to write one.
+Guidance for researchers on the requirement for and creation of a data access statement

-A good route to finding data is via a publication.
-When research findings are published in a paper, report or book, underlying data should be cited and a data access/availability statement used to give the location of the data and advice on how it can be accessed.
+The requirement to include a data access statement (DAS) in a research publication, regardless of whether new data have been generated, is now widely accepted.
+When research findings are published in a paper, report, thesis or book, underlying data must be cited and a data access/availability statement used to give the location of the data with detailed guidance on how it can be accessed.
+‘Contact the author for data’ is not an adequate DAS.

 How to cite data

-Data deposited in a repository is assigned a persistent and/or unique identifier such as a digital object identifier (DOI).
-This directs the reader to information about the data and any conditions for access.
+A data citation must include a descriptive title, the creators, publication date, the publisher and a persistent identifier.
+Data deposited in a trusted repository is assigned a persistent and/or unique identifier such as a digital object identifier (DOI).
+This signposts the reader directly to information about the data and any conditions for access.

 See the 'Examples of Data Access Statements' section below for sample wording.